gargmanik6080/MemoHub/README.md

 ### Authentication

-The API currently uses basic authorization.<br>Ensure that you have the necessary permissions to perform CRUD operations.<br><br>
+The API currently uses basic authorization.<br>Ensure that you have the necessary permissions to perform CRUD operations.
 ## Example Usage
 ### Retrieving all notes: